mdwallick/partner-portal-rideshare/README.md

-# Partner Portal - Streaming Platform
+# Partner Portal - Rideshare Platform

-A comprehensive partner portal for managing game studios and merch suppliers, built with Next.js, Okta for AuthN, Auth0 FGA for AuthZ, and Neon DB.
+A comprehensive partner portal for managing rideshare technology and manufacturing partners, built with Next.js, Auth0 for authentication, Auth0 FGA for fine-grained authorization, and PostgreSQL.

 ## ⚠️ Disclaimer